 Q: How does AI improve diagnostic accuracy in radiology?

-A: AI uses advanced algorithms to detect patterns and abnormalities in imaging data that may be missed by the human eye, leading to earlier and more accurate diagnoses.
+A: AI uses advanced algorithms to detect patterns and abnormalities in imaging data that the human eye may miss, leading to earlier and more accurate diagnoses.

 Q: What are the common AI techniques used in radiology?

-A: Common techniques include machine learning algorithms, deep learning models like Convolutional Neural Networks (CNNs), and Natural Language Processing (NLP) for report analysis.
+A: Common techniques for report analysis include machine learning algorithms, deep learning models like Convolutional Neural Networks (CNNs), and Natural Language Processing (NLP).

 Q: Are there any risks associated with using AI in radiology?